Field-programmable gate array: History

 The FPGA industry sprouted from programmable read-only memory (PROM) and programmable logic devices (PLDs).
 PROMs and PLDs both had the option of being programmed in batches in a factory or in the field (field-programmable).

 Altera was founded in 1983 and delivered the industry's first reprogrammable logic device in 1984 – the EP300 – which featured a quartz window in the package that allowed users to shine an ultra-violet lamp on the die to erase the EPROM cells that held the device configuration.

 Xilinx produced the first commercially viable field-programmable gate array in 1985 – the XC2064.
 The XC2064 had programmable gates and programmable interconnects between gates, the beginnings of a new technology and market.
 The XC2064 had 64 configurable logic blocks (CLBs), with two three-input lookup tables (LUTs).

 In 1987, the Naval Surface Warfare Center funded an experiment proposed by Steve Casselman to develop a computer that would implement 600,000 reprogrammable gates.
 Casselman was successful and a patent related to the system was issued in 1992.

 Altera and Xilinx continued unchallenged and quickly grew from 1985 to the mid-1990s when competitors sprouted up, eroding a significant portion of their market share.
-By 1993, Actel (now Microsemi) was serving about 18 percent of the market.
+By 1993, Actel (later Microsemi, now Microchip) was serving about 18 percent of the market.

 The 1990s were a period of rapid growth for FPGAs, both in circuit sophistication and the volume of production.
 In the early 1990s, FPGAs were primarily used in telecommunications and networking.
 By the end of the decade, FPGAs found their way into consumer, automotive, and industrial applications.

-By 2013, Altera (31 percent), Actel (10 percent) and Xilinx (36 percent) together represented approximately 77 percent of the FPGA market.
+By 2013, Altera (31 percent), Xilinx (36 percent) and Actel (10 percent) together represented approximately 77 percent of the FPGA market.

 Companies like Microsoft have started to use FPGAs to accelerate high-performance, computationally intensive systems (like the data centers that operate their Bing search engine), due to the performance per watt advantage FPGAs deliver.
 Microsoft began using FPGAs to accelerate Bing in 2014, and in 2018 began deploying FPGAs across other data center workloads for their Azure cloud computing platform.

+Since 2019, modern generation of FPGAs have been integrated with other architectures like AI engines to target workloads in artificial intelligence domain.